RocketReader

 Q. What is Reading Level?

 woman overwhelmed by the amount of emails in her in box The reading level is a way of designating the reading difficulty level for English text books in a collection.
 Reading level is given a rating of 0 through to 100.
-The hardest book in the collection has a readability rating of 0.
-The easiest book in the collection has a readability rating of 100.
+The hardest book in the collection has a reading level of 100.
+The easiest book in the collection has a reading level of 0.

 Q. Who uses the RocketReader Reading Levels

 The RocketReader reading levels have been used on the stories within the RocketReader software since 2003.
-During 2005 and 2006 they have been ehanced to include more reading factors and to normalize the results against English books in the Gutenberg collection.
+During 2005 and 2006 they have been ehanced to include more reading factors and to normalize the results against 20,000 English books in the Gutenberg collection.
+In 2006 they were added to RocketReader Online.

 Q. How is Reading Level Calculated?

-The readability calculation is complex.
+The reading level calculation is complex.
 It takes into account 12 qualities of reading and uses statistics to spread the scores of books in the collection uniformly between the values 0 and 100.
-More details can be found here.

 Q. How are the Reading Levels distributed?